lgss/service-design-manual/service-manual/operations/operating-servicegovuk-subdomains.md

 If your service should need to wind down for any reason, you MUST ensure continued useful service and information for users by:

 * continuing to use SSL
-* serving a redirect from your service to the GOV.UK start page
+* serving a redirect from your service to the LGSS start page

 For services that have been live for less than 6 months, you MUST continue to do the above for the remainder of a year total.
 For services that have been live longer than that you MUST continue to do the above for a further 12 months or until the expiry of the current SSL certificate, whichever comes first.

-The GOV.UK start page will be amended to explain that the service is no longer running, and cease to provide a start button pointing at the defunct service.
+The LGSS start page will be amended to explain that the service is no longer running, and cease to provide a start button pointing at the defunct service.

 *[SPF]: Sender Policy Framework
 *[DKIM]: DomainKeys Identified Mail